RogueStorm7/RegEx-tutorial-get-the-gist/README.md

 Which indicates to the computer to search for something that looks like those two symbols, and **must** be included to find the match.
 If these symbols are missing there will not be a match.
 Breaking down the string will help us better understand it.
 We will call them *groups*.
+We are only looking at the *beginning* and *end* right now.

 `^([a-z0-9_\.-]+)`   at the __beginning__ is the `^` .

 `.([a-z\.]{2,6})$`  at the __end__ of this group we see the  `$`.

-This is the first *group* it contains a-z,0-9 an underscore, hyphen or a period.
-These are the parameters to get a match. **NOTE** the period (also known as an *escape character* at the end) must have a backward slash "\" in or to be a match.
+This is the first *group* it contains: a-z, 0-9 an underscore, hyphen or a period.
+These are the parameters to get a match. **NOTE** the period (also known as an *escape character* at the end) must have a backward slash to be a match.

 ### Quantifiers
+In order for there to be a match.
+The *Qualifiers* indicate how many times a specific character or group thereof is present.
+An example would be `abc+`.
+In the string there will be a match as long as there is `ab` but has to have a **minimum** of one `c` to get that match.
+If not there is no match. **NOTE** the `+` means one of these characters **must** be included to match.
 ### OR Operator

 ### Character Classes